In the Shadow of Death

 Blurb

 To free the jammed passage between life and afterlife, Death needs answers.
-Tobias wants a department built and a love he won’t ruin; Stuart wants to save bodies without losing himself; Daisy wants the noise to stop.
+Tobias wants a department built, a grief faced, and a love he won’t ruin.
+Stuart wants to save bodies without losing himself.
+Daisy just wants the noise to stop.
 As shadow ghosts thicken and hospitals buckle, what do they owe the living, the dead—and each other—when Time himself is the sabotage?

 Behind the Pages